kubestash/docs/docs/guides/kubedump/namespace/index.md

 #### Create RBAC

-The `kubedump` plugin requires read permission for all the resources of the desired namespace.
+To take backup of the resource YAMLs of a particular namespace KubeStash creates a backup `Job`.
+This `Job` requires read permission for all the resources of the desired namespace.
 By default, KubeStash does not grant such permissions.
 We have to provide the necessary permissions manually.

 Here, is the YAML of the `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` that we are going to use for granting the necessary permissions.